Containing Health Care Costs

 Traditionally, limiting access has been the strategy used to limit health care costs.

-Insurance companies have limited access to care by denying coverage to people likely to need care (eg, those with preexisting conditions) and by dropping coverage of heavy users (rescission).
-In the US, the Affordable Care Act, which became effective in 2014, has prohibited these practices.
+Insurance companies previously limited access to care by denying coverage to people likely to need care (eg, those with preexisting conditions) and by dropping coverage of heavy users (rescission).
+In the US, the Affordable Care Act (ACA), which became effective in 2014, prohibits these practices.

 Payors may increase out-of-pocket costs, providing an economic incentive for patients to limit their own health care use.
 For example, payors may

 These strategies probably adversely affect outcomes because evidence indicates that many patients avoid necessary as well as unnecessary care.
-For example, women may avoid screening (eg, Papanicolaou testing, mammography) and subsequently present with late-stage cancer; at-risk patients may avoid influenza vaccination.
+For example, prior to the ACA, women may have avoided screening (eg, Papanicolaou testing, mammography) and subsequently presented with late-stage cancer, and at-risk patients may have avoided influenza vaccination; however, coverage of these practices is required in ACA health plans.

 By erecting administrative hurdles to care (eg, requiring approval for tests, referrals, and procedures; having complex enrollment procedures and regulations), payors, although not technically denying care, decrease use by a small amount.